 What is the buying process for real estate in the Dominican Republic?

-The required deposit is usually around 10% and is placed in the Escrow account.
-This way, the property is reserved for you and it’s taken off the market, so you don’t have to worry that someone else will purchase the property.
+When signing the “Promise of Sale, there is required deposit to be paid by the buyers.
+It is usually around 10%.
+It is placed in the Escrow account of the legal office doing the transaction.
+This way, the property is reserved for you and it’s taken off the market, so you don’t have to worry that someone else will purchase it, at least legally.

-Expect to have closings within 30-60 days, but it all really depends on the agreement between the buyer and the seller.
-All funds from the buyer need to be in Escrow 3 days before the closing.
-The buyer and the seller will sign all the necessary documents on the closing date.
+All funds (amount agreed between parties in the "Promise of Sale") from the buyers need to be in Escrow 3 days before the closing.
+The buyers and the sellers will sign all the necessary documents on the decided closing date.

-The sale will be recorded with the Register of Titles by your lawyer.
-Expect to find the property in your name in a month.
+The sale will be recorded with the Register of Titles by your legal representative.
+Expect to find the property under your name (or company name) in a month.

 How do I make sure that the property I am purchasing is safe to buy?